 The glory of Aigai can be measured from the remains of the enormous palace which was constructed during the reign of Philip II.
 Built on a hill, it was three times the size of the Parthenon, with ground-floor banqueting rooms, and was visible for miles as a symbol of power and beauty.
 It set the standard for royal palaces for centuries to come.

 The aura of the Museum

-Perhaps your most vivid memory will be of the special aura of the site – collectively known as the Polycentric Museum.
+Perhaps your most vivid memory will be of the special aura of the site – collectively known as the Museum of Aigai.
 Nothing reflects this more than the exhibits within the tumulus – the gold larnax containing Philip II’s bones, the intricate golden wreath he wore on his funeral pyre, his immense armour and the treasure trove of jewellery and other artefacts from a golden age – all displayed in evocatively dimmed light.

 From Thessaloniki to Vergina: